norery/Tintingoo.com/content/_index.md

 > 我不同意你的观点，但是我誓死捍卫你说话的权利。
 > _Je ne suis pas d'accord avec ce que vous dites, mais je me battrai jusqu'à la mort pour que vous ayez le droit de le dire._
 > _I disapprove of what you say, but I will defend to the death your right to say it._

+Hi, I’m Tintin (Ding Yi).
+When I was a kid, I thought I was SpongeBob, but when I grew up, I realized I was Squidward.

+> "The older we get, the more we understand this guy".

+But I think Squidward is actually better than most of us.
+Because, although he works in a job he doesn't like, he still practices his musical 🎼 instrument 🎻 at home, paints, dances and sculpts...
+He didn't let the job define him.